 And if you’re feeling especially crafty, you could include a batch of homemade hot chocolate mix . . .

 or masala chai mix.
-(There’s a link to the label template used in the photograph below in the post.)
+(There’s a link to the label template used in the photograph above in the post.)

 How To Make A Travel Mug Cozy From An Old Sock

-Measure the section of your travel mug that you want the cozy to cover.
+Step 1: Measure the section of your travel mug/coffee cup that you want the cozy to cover.
 Add one inch to your measurement.
 I actually added a little more because I wanted the cozy to be a little scrunchy.

-If your mug has a handle, cut a slit in the sock make room for it.
+Follow steps one through four above, then cut a slit in the sock make room for the handle.
 After cutting, trim away any frayed edges and apply a thin layer of fabric glue to prevent future fraying.
 As long as just a little is used it will be invisible when it dries.

 This is what it will look like when it’s done.

 Step 6: Sew on a few decorative buttons if desired.

 Dry clean only.
 Just kidding.
 It’s a sock – wash and dry as needed.